UB-CSE306/base-EXP02/README.md

 You are working for [Q](http://jamesbond.wikia.com/wiki/Q) at [Universal Exports](http://jamesbond.wikia.com/wiki/Universal_Exports).
 You and your crack cyberteam have to find a way for [007](http://jamesbond.wikia.com/wiki/007) to communicate surreptitously communicate with [M](http://jamesbond.wikia.com/wiki/M).

-You come across the idea of [steganography](https://en.wikipedia.org/wiki/Steganography), and have found [an implementation on-line](https://github.com/hiteshd/Steganography-by-LSB).  **_Although the code is available via the project's git repo, use the source provided to you in this repo, in case any updates are pushed to the live repository._**
+You come across the idea of [steganography](https://en.wikipedia.org/wiki/Steganography), and must locate an existing implementation to start from.

 Bond has uncovered a nefarious [Spectre](http://jamesbond.wikia.com/wiki/SPECTRE) plot, and needs to send both some text and a photo.
-But, heavens above, Spectre sabotaged the code!
+But, heavens above, Spectre may gave sabotaged the code!

 ## Tasks

+### CODEBASE CHOICE

+You will need to search GitHub (the only site you may search) for a steganography project written in C with a license which allows you to modify the code, at least for educational purposes.
+For example, you may wish to try [this search](https://github.com/search?q=steganography+license%3Agpl++language%3AC&type=repositories&l=C&s=updated&o=desc) as a starting point.
+You may choose any GitHub project you wish that meets these requirements, but keep in mind you will need to work with the existing codebase and you will need to either fix bugs or extend the functionality of the given code, so we suggest starting from a simple and straightforward codebase.

 ### MAKEFILE
 Add a makefile to support proper unit testing, coverage checking, and making the code to support any other tool you need to use.

-### BUG 1
+### BUGS?
-Look at the imgX.bmp and corresponding imgX_steg.bmp files in the images directory.
-The '_steg' files encode a message.
-They should be visually indistinguishable.
-However, they are not.

-Try to fix the problem.
+Verify that the code does what it claims to do.
+Write tests to verify that it either does the correct thing or that there is a bug in the code.

+Attempt to fix any bugs you discover.
+If you do not find any bugs in the given code, then be sure to check for bugs after any code additions you make.

-### FEATURE REQUEST 1
+### FEATURE REQUEST 1 (if not already supported)
-The code only allows text to be hidden within an image.
-Modify the code to permit another image to be hidden.
+Ensure the code permits no only text but another image to be hidden in the source image.
 Spell out the size, color depth, or other restrictions on the image to be hidden, relative to the image in which is it hidden.

 Add command-line arguments "-text" or "-image" to specify whether text or image data is to be hidden, respectively.